sap-tutorials/Tutorials/tutorials/cp-kyma-cap/cp-kyma-cap.md

     >For more information regarding the setup of the application see [CAP Getting Started](https://cap.cloud.sap/docs/get-started/in-a-nutshell)

-2. Within the `k8s` directory you can find the Kubernetes/Kyma resources you will apply to your Kyma runtime.
+4. Within the `k8s` directory you can find the Kubernetes/Kyma resources you will apply to your Kyma runtime.

+5. Within the `docker` folder you can find the Dockerfile definition that will be used to generate the Docker image.

 [DONE]